President Trump's Stances on Social Security and Medicare

 Profit and prosper with the best of expert advice - straight to your e-mail.

-While Social Security is in danger of running out of cash, Medicare’s finances have improved slightly over the past year.
-Even so, Medicare, a federal healthcare program for seniors ages 65 and older and for people getting disability benefits, is also expected to encounter a cash crunch in 2036.
+While Social Security is in danger of running out of cash, Medicare’s finances have improved slightly over the past several years.
+Even so, Medicare, a federal healthcare program for seniors ages 65 and older and for people entitled to disability benefits, is also expected to encounter a cash crunch in 2036.

 Social Security was established by President Franklin D. Roosevelt’s administration in 1935.
-It provides monthly income to more than 67 million beneficiaries, including retired Americans, disabled workers, survivors of deceased workers, and families.
-However, with approximately 10,000 people entering the Social Security program each day due to the retirement of baby boomers, it’s no wonder the system is overburdened.
+It provides monthly income to more than 71 million beneficiaries, including retired Americans, disabled workers, survivors of deceased workers, and families.
+It comes as no surprise, then, that the system is overburdened.

 The stakes for Medicare

-According to the annual Medicare Trustees reports, Medicare covers about half of healthcare expenses of enrollees.
+According to the annual Medicare Trustees reports, Medicare covers about half of the healthcare expenses of enrollees.
 The remaining costs of healthcare are almost always covered by taking additional private insurance and/or by joining a public Medicare Part C and/or Medicare Part D health plan.
-These same trustees now project that Medicare's hospital-insurance benefits will run out of money in 2036, if not sooner.
+These same trustees now project that Medicare's hospital insurance benefits will run out of money in 2036, if not sooner.

 How Trump addressed Social Security in his first term